Documentation

 </iframe>

-This is called transclusion, where a document is included inside another document.
+This is called transclusion, where on HTML document is included inside another document.

 With these ideas in mind, consider the following bit of htmx-powered HTML: